Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 There are a few different cooking vessels you can use for hot pot.
 You don’t necessarily need to buy a specialized pot, although it definitely makes your life easier.
 Here I’ve arranged a tier list for the various things I’ve tried to cook vegan hot pot in.

-(Note that hot pot requires some kind of portable heating element.
-For the Instant Pot, that’s easy because it’s built-in.
-But if you’re using a regular pot or Dutch oven, you’ll also need a heat source that you can set in the middle of your table.
-We used to use a butane stove, but have since switched over to an induction burner because it’s much easier to use and you don’t have to enjoy the smell of gas with your meal.)
+Note: Hot pot requires some kind of portable heating element.
+We used to use a butane cassette burner, but have since switched over to an induction cooktop.
+It’s easier to use and you don’t have to enjoy the smell of gas with your meal.

 Best: Specialized Hot Pot Cookware

-Special stainless steel pots are sold specifically for making hot pot.
-They are also known as shabu shabu pots (named after a similar type of hot pot cooking in Japan).
+These wide, shallow stainless steel pots are sold specifically for making hot pot.
+They’re also known as shabu shabu pots (named after a similar type of hot pot cooking in Japan).

 Often, these come with a divider in the middle so you can have two different soup bases in the same meal.
-These divided pots are part of the yuanyang hot pot style described above, and traditionally one side contains a spicy soup and the other side is mild.
-It’s also ideal for us vegans who are eating with our non-vegan friends.
-We can keep one side for strictly vegan hot pot while the other side is a free-for-all for the omnivores.
+These divided pots are part of the yuanyang hot pot style described above.
+Traditionally, one side contains a spicy soup and the other side is mild.
+It’s also ideal for vegans who are eating with their non-vegan friends.
+You can keep one side for strictly vegan hot pot while the other side is a free-for-all for the omnivores.

-Also, the shape of a hot pot is wide and somewhat shallow.
-This makes it perfect for accommodating a large group of diners.
+The shape of a hot pot is wide and open.
+This makes it perfect for hosting a large group of diners.
 (Our family hot pot dinners often consist of upwards of 10 people).
-And because it’s relatively shallow, you won’t have the issue of having ingredients sink to the bottom of the soup, never to see them again.
+And because it’s fairly shallow, it’s easy to fish stuff out of the pot.

 Gets the Job Done: Instant Pot, Wok, Fondue Pot